-Costs in this category relate to equipment purchased, rented or leased by the project partner that is not already covered by the cost category "office and administrative costs", and necessary for the implementation of project activities.
-This also includes the costs of equipment already owned by the partner institution and used to carry out the project activities.
+Costs in this category relate to equipment purchased, rented or leased by the project partner that is not already covered by the cost category "office and administrative costs", and necessary for the delivery of project activities.
+This includes the costs of equipment purchased (new or second-hand102), rented or leased103 by the project partner or already owned by the partner institution and used to carry out the project activities.

-This category covers the costs of fixed investments in equipment and the costs of equipment that is part of an infrastructure investment.
+This category also covers the costs of "fixed investments in equipment" and the costs of equipment that is part of an "infrastructure investment" load.

-Eligible expenditure under this cost category is as follows (exhaustive list)88:
+Eligible expenditure under this cost category is as follows (exhaustive list):